vladmunteanu/th2c/README.rst

 For a minimal set of "integration tests", a Go web server is included in test_server_ that simply echoes back what it receives.

-You can run it in debug mode, from the project directory, by executing ``GODEBUG=http2debug=1 go run test_server/main.go``.
+You can run it in debug mode, from the project directory, by executing:

+    ``GODEBUG=http2debug=1 go run test_server/main.go``.

-After the server is started, you should run the client by executing ``python -m th2c``.
+After the server is started, you should run the client by executing:

+    ``python -m th2c``.

 Log files should be produced under /opt/dev/th2c/logs.